Equilibrium States for Center Isometries: Applications and concluding remarks

 \subsection{Epilogue}

 We finish our article with some questions and considerations.
-In this part the standing hypotheses are the ones of Theorem A.
+In this part the standing hypotheses are $f:M\to M$ is a $\mathcal C^2$ center isometry with minimal stable and unstable foliations, $\varphi:M\to \Real$ a Hölder potential.

-\begin{question} Does the existence of the families of measures $\mu^u,\mu^s$ satisfying the quasi-invariance condition imply the uniqueness of the unique equilibrium state for $f$? \end{question}
+\begin{question} Assume the existence of an equilibrium state $\muf$ for $(f,\varphi)$ and families of measures $\mu^u,\mu^s$ satisfying the quasi-invariance condition $3$ of \hyperlink{theoremA}{Theorem A}.
+Does it follows uniqueness of the equilibrium state? \end{question}

-This question has eluded us for some time, and for the time being the only cases where uniqueness is established are the ones treated in this article.
-Note however that the methods for the two types of potentials are different in nature, and it seems possible that an unified approach may be available.
+This question has eluded us for some time, and for the time being the only cases where uniqueness is known are potentials similar to the ones treated in this article.
+The proofs are obtained by methods that do not rely on this property.
 Maybe one can start from the following.